 If the offer looks good, hit the “Full Landing Page Preview” button.
 This will show you the page that users will see when they click on your link:

 What should you look for in a landing page?

 First, you want a landing page that looks clean and professional.

 If it looks shady to you, it’ll look shady to your traffic too… and it won’t convert.

 “What If I Can’t Find an Offer?”

-If that’s the case, you might want to look for CPA offers that appeal to your traffic’s demographic.
+If that’s the case, you want to look for CPA offers that appeal to your traffic’s demographic.

-I put “dating” in quotes because it was comprised mostly of 7th and 8th graders wondering how to talk to Sally that sits in the back.
+I put “dating” in quotes because it was comprised mostly of 9th graders wondering how to talk to Sally that sits in the back.

-When I looked at the ads Adsense was generating, I realized that they weren’t dating related at all.
+And when I looked at the ads Adsense was putting on my site, I realized that they weren’t dating related at all.

 Step #2: Join a Network